-Nikita Burks, a native of Savannah, GA first became involved with Campus Pride in the summer of 2008 attending Camp Pride summer leadership camp as a student participant.
-She later went on to serve as a Pride Leader and currently holds the titles of Camp faculty and Logisitcs Coordinator.
-Outside of Camp Nikita has always assisted with the LGBT-friendly college fairs as well as many other various conferences.
+Nikita Burks-Hale, a native of Savannah, GA, first became involved with Campus Pride in the summer of 2008 attending Camp Pride summer leadership camp as a student participant.
+She later went on to serve as a Pride Leader and currently holds the titles of Camp Faculty and Logistics Coordinator.
+Outside of Camp, Nikita has always assisted with the LGBTQ-friendly college fairs as well as many other various conferences.
 She is a graduate of Columbia College in Columbia, SC where she earned her Bachelor of Fine Arts in Dance Performance and Choreography and her Bachelor of Arts in Dance Education with Teacher Certification.
 After graduation Nikita continued to work with Campus Pride in addition to accepting a position in Residence Life at Columbia College and served as the Assistant Chair to the Diversity Committee.
-While at her alma mater, Nikita opened the campus’s first Diversity Resource Center, assisted with the revamp of the campus Open Door (Diversity training) program and served as the Advisor for the campus gay-straight alliance organization, “Spectrum.”
+While at her alma mater, Nikita opened the campus’s first Diversity Resource Center, assisted with the revamp of the campus Open Door (diversity training) program and served as the Advisor for the campus gay-straight alliance organization, “Spectrum.”
 She has served on the Campus Pride Board of Directors since Fall 2011.

 Christian Wiggins serves as the chief operating officer of Pi Kappa Phi Fraternity, a college men’s fraternity headquartered in Charlotte, NC.
 In his role, he is responsible for the day-to-day management and execution of strategy for more than 9,000 students and 90,000 living alumni, including direction of chapter services, expansion, education, volunteers, communications and technology initiatives.
 Prior to his current role with Pi Kappa Phi, he was employed by Harrah’s Entertainment in hotel operations management and customer loyalty.
 Christian received his bachelors degree in business administration and political science from Elon University in 2003.
 He recently completed a five-year term on the Elon University Young Alumni Council, serving as president 2010-2011 and in September 2012 began service on the Elon Alumni Board.